d-daphne/SQL-COVID19-Data-Exploration-project/README.md

 - Import data into SQL Server for analysis.

 ## Running
-Perfomr a series of SQL queries to extract crucial data and analyze the trends including:
+Perform a series of SQL queries to extract crucial data and analyze the trends including:
   - `WHERE`
   - `MIN` `MAX` `SUM` functions
   - `PARTITION BY`